 Setting Up Camp in Rough Weather#

 We arrived in the forest with heavy packs and damp air.
-The plan was simple — find a good spot between the trees, set up our tarps, and make ourselves comfortable for the night.
-I pitched my DD Tarp 3x3m in camo as the main shelter, while we also rigged up a classic Bundeswehr Zeltbahn as an additional wind screen.
-The combination of both gave us a solid, protected living space despite the rough conditions.
+The plan was simple: find a good spot between the trees, pitch the tarps and make ourselves comfortable for the night.
+I set up my DD Tarp 3x3 m in camo as the main shelter, plus a classic Bundeswehr tarp sheet as an extra wind screen.
+The combination gave us a solid, protected camp despite the rough conditions.

-With camp taking shape, it was time to get a fire going.
-The X-FIRE 19 served as our fire pit — compact, portable, and perfect for containing a campfire in the woods.
-Once the flames were crackling, the whole atmosphere shifted.
-There’s no better heater than an open fire when you’re sitting under a tarp on a cold January evening.
+With camp standing, it was time for a fire.
+The X-Fire 19 served as the fire pit, compact, portable and well suited to keeping a campfire contained.
+Once the flames crackled, the whole atmosphere shifted.
+There is no better heater than an open fire when you sit under a tarp on a cold January evening.

 Cooking with Titanium#

-The real star of this trip was the SilverAnt titanium cookware.
-I’d been wanting to test the Pot & Pan set in a proper field scenario, and this overnighter delivered exactly that.
-The titanium is impressively lightweight yet sturdy enough to sit directly over the fire without any concerns.
-We used the pot for a simple but hearty camp meal, and the pan lid doubled as a plate — practical design that makes a difference when you’re keeping things minimal.
+The real star of this trip was the titanium cookware from SilverAnt.
+I had wanted to test the pot and pan set under real conditions for a while, and this overnighter was the right chance.
+The titanium is impressively light and still sturdy enough to sit right over the fire.
+We cooked a simple but hearty meal in the pot, and the pan lid doubled as a plate, a smart design that makes a difference in a minimal setup.

-For hot drinks, the SilverAnt Kettle was constantly in rotation.
-Nothing beats a hot cup of tea or coffee when the temperature drops towards freezing.
-I also had the SilverAnt Canteen along, which is a great piece of kit for carrying and heating water directly.
-Paired with a SilverAnt Spork, the titanium setup felt complete — ultralight, functional, and built to last.
+For hot drinks the SilverAnt kettle was in constant use.
+Nothing beats a hot cup of tea or coffee when temperatures head toward freezing.
+I also had the SilverAnt canteen along, a handy piece for carrying and heating water directly.
+Together with the titanium spork the setup was complete: light, functional and not a gram too much in the pack.

 Sleeping System for Cold Nights#

-When it was time to turn in, I relied on my tried-and-tested Carinthia TSS sleep system.
-The setup consists of the TSS Inner bag combined with the TSS Outer in Multicam Black — together they handle serious cold.
+When it was time to sleep, I went with my trusted Carinthia TSS sleep system.
+The setup is the TSS inner bag combined with the TSS outer in Multicam Black, together rated for properly low temperatures.
 Over the top went the Carinthia Observer Plus bivy bag, adding another layer of weather protection and wind resistance.
-Underneath, an Exped Synmat UL sleeping pad kept me insulated from the frozen ground.
+Underneath, the Exped Synmat UL kept me insulated from the frozen ground.

 The result?
-A warm, dry night despite temperatures well below comfort level.
-I woke up to a light dusting of snow covering camp — exactly the kind of winter morning that makes overnighters like this worth the effort.
+A warm, dry night even though temperatures sat well below the comfort range.
+In the morning a light film of snow covered the whole camp, exactly the kind of winter morning that makes overnighters like this worth it.

-Beyond the big items, a few tools earned their place in the pack.
-The Silky Gomboy 240 folding saw made quick work of processing firewood, and my Lowa Renegade GTX Mid boots kept my feet dry and supported throughout the trip.
-Combined with UF Pro P-40 pants, the clothing system held up well against the wet and cold.
+Beyond the big items, a few tools earned their spot in the pack.
+The Silky Gomboy 240 folding saw made short work of the firewood, and my Lowa boots kept my feet dry and stable all trip.
+Combined with the UF Pro pants, the clothing system held up reliably against wet and cold.

-Spending time in the woods with a friend, cooking over an open fire, and waking up to a snow-covered forest — it doesn’t get much better than that.
-The SilverAnt titanium gear proved itself as a reliable, lightweight cooking system that fits perfectly into a bushcraft loadout.
+Time in the woods with a friend, cooking over an open fire and waking up in a snowy forest: that carries you through all of January.
+And the titanium cookware from SilverAnt proved itself as a reliable, light cooking system that fits well into a bushcraft setup.

 This trip was supported by SilverAnt.
-You can check out their full titanium range at kappe.wtf/silverant and get 10% off with the code KAPPE.
+You find the full titanium range at kappe.wtf/silverant, and the code KAPPE gets you 10% off.

 Gear Used